Hteasdell44/mongo-social-network/README.md

 ## Usage

 This application is not deployed live online.
+See a video walkthrough of the functionality [here](https://drive.google.com/file/d/1ypt6FnAi_IGna1woq3Gvk3XczvZdvSu_/view).

 ## License